aallaire/time-int/README.md

 # time-int
-Integer subclass to represent naive time since epoch.
+Integer subclass for number of seconds since the epoch in UTC

 ### The Idea
 UNIX has a venerable tradition of representing time as seconds since the